Cesare Battisti (militant): Arrest and asylum in Brazil

-On 29 December 2010, unofficial reports in Italy and Brazil said President Lula was about to announce he was denying extradition of Battisti, just three days short before the end of his presidential term.
-The official announcement did take place on 31 December, hours before the end of Lula's time in office.
+On 29 December 2010, unofficial reports in Italy and Brazil said President Lula was about to announce he was denying extradition of Battisti, just three days short of the end of his presidential term.
+The official announcement took place on 31 December, hours before the end of Lula's time in office.

-On 8 June 2011, the Brazilian Supreme Court ruled that Lula's decision is final.
+On 8 June 2011, the Brazilian Supreme Court ruled that Lula's decision was final.
 Italian authorities announced their intention to appeal to the International Court of Justice saying Brazil breached an extradition treaty.

-In November 2013, the Universidade Federal de Santa Catarina invited Battisti to speak at a conference.

-Cesare Battisti lived in the town of Embu das Artes, in the São Paulo metropolitan area, and worked as a realtor.

 In March 2015, a federal judge ruled null and void a decision to grant him a permanent visa as this would conflict with Brazilian law, and ordered his deportation.
 The judge stressed that the deportation should not be confused with extradition, as it does not require that Battisti be surrendered to Italy, but rather to the country from which he entered Brazil, or any other country that will agree to receive him.

-In June 2015 Battisti married Joice Lima, a Brazilian citizen.
+In June 2015, Battisti married Joice Lima, a Brazilian citizen.

-On 14 September 2015, the Regional Federal Court of São Paulo declared the expulsion illegal and canceled the order of deportation.

 Extradition to Italy

-On 12 January 2019, Battisti was arrested by an Italian team of Interpol in Santa Cruz de La Sierra, Bolivia, and returned to Italy to start serving his sentence.
+On 12 January 2019, Battisti was arrested by an Italian team of Interpol officers in Santa Cruz de La Sierra, Bolivia, and returned to Italy to start serving his sentence.
 On 25 March 2019, Battisti acknowledged his responsibilities in the crimes attributed to him, pleading guilty.
 He was imprisoned in the Costantino Satta Correctional Facility, a maximum security prison of Ferrara; however, in 2022 he was transferred to a regular penitentiary in Parma.
-The transferring was strongly criticized by the centre-right coalition (particularly the League and Brothers of Italy) and by the families of Battisti's victims.
+The transferring was strongly criticized by the centre-right coalition (particularly the right-wing to far-right League and Brothers of Italy) and by the families of Battisti's victims.